 Established in 2002, the Federal AIDS Policy Partnership (FAPP) is a national coalition of local, regional, and national organizations advocating for progressive federal HIV/AIDS legislation and policy.
 FAPP members are organizations that devote significant resources in support of federal HIV/AIDS public policy advocacy.
 FAPP is managed by a twenty-person Convening Group that consists of at-large members and a liaison from each of the affiliated working groups.

-As of June 2010, there are 126 FAPP partner organizations.
+As of December 2016, there were over 125 FAPP partner organizations.

 To become a partner organization, one must be nominated by two existing FAPP partners.